Treasure Island & Long Key Beach Nourishment

 Overview

-This will be the last nourishment under the existing Federal Authorization, which expires in 2025.
-A new 50-year authorization for nourishment of these beaches is currently pending at the federal level.
-If approved, the next authorization will provide funding for nourishment in 2028 and beyond.
+A new 50-year authorization for nourishment of these beaches is pending funding at the federal level.
+If approved, the next authorization will provide funding for nourishment for another 50 years.
 For more information on the authorization process, visit the U.S. Army Corps of Engineers project page for Pinellas County.

 Background